samtron1412/docs/tech/it/ai/machine-learning.md

 # Tasks

-- Supervised Learning: the computer is presented with example inputs and their desired outputs
+- **Supervised Learning**: the computer is presented with example inputs and their desired outputs
-    + Semi-supervised learning: the computer is given only an incomplete training signal: a training set with some of the target outputs missing
+    + **Semi-supervised learning**: the computer is given only an incomplete training signal: a training set with some of the target outputs missing
-    + Active learning: the computer can only obtain training labels for a limited set of instances
+    + **Active learning**: the computer can only obtain training labels for a limited set of instances
-    + Reinforcement learning: training data (in form of rewards and punishments) is given only as feedback to the program's actions in a dynamic environment, such as driving a vehicle or playing a game against an opponent
+    + **Reinforcement learning**: training data (in form of rewards and punishments) is given only as feedback to the program's actions in a dynamic environment, such as driving a vehicle or playing a game against an opponent
-- Unsupervised learning: no labels are given to the learning algorithm, leaving it on its own to find structure in its input.
+- **Unsupervised learning**: no labels are given to the learning algorithm, leaving it on its own to find structure in its input.
     + can be a goal in itself (discovering hidden patterns in data)
     + means towards an end (feature learning)
     + use cases